In Red

 Stranger danger.

 Otters are known to be serial killers.
-Necrophiliacs.
+And necrophiliacs.

 “Shut up,” she panted.
 Left.
 Right.
 Left.
 Right.
-More eyes.
-More judgement.
+Her internal commentary had been mouthy all week.

 In fact, in 2010, a group of veterinarians published an article noting nineteen different occasions of male otters attacking baby seals.
-One such included an adult male otter raping a baby seal to literal death.
-It’s not just otters.
 Species from primates to pigeons partake in “forced copulation” or “sexual coercion.”

 The light changed.